Cameron Barracks

-Cameron Barracks stands on Knockentinnel Hill on the eastern outskirts of Inverness in Scotland.
+Cameron Barracks is a British Army installation that stands on Knockentinnel Hill on the eastern outskirts of Inverness in Scotland.

 History

 The barracks were built by the Royal Engineers' Office between 1880 and 1886.
 In 1873 a system of recruiting areas based on counties had been instituted under the Cardwell Reforms and the barracks were intended to become the depot for the 71st (Highland) Regiment of Foot and the 78th (Highlanders) Regiment of Foot.
 Following the Childers Reforms, the barracks became depot of the Queen's Own Cameron Highlanders in 1881.

 During the First World War, the barracks was used to process many thousands of volunteer recruits.
 Returning wounded and demobilising soldiers also passed through the barracks towards the end of the war and on its conclusion.
 Conscientious objectors were, for a time, held here, as was the crew of a captured German submarine.

-The barracks remained in use as the base of the Queen's Own Cameron Highlanders until September 1960 when the regiment moved to Fort George, shortly before the amalgamation of Seaforths and Camerons.
+The barracks remained in use as the base of the Queen's Own Cameron Highlanders until September 1960, when the regiment moved to Fort George, shortly before the amalgamation of Seaforths and Camerons.

+In October 2025, the UK Government announced that Cameron Barracks would be one of two military sites repurposed to provide temporary accommodation for asylum seekers and that around 900 men would be distributed between these sites.
+On 15 November 2025, a peaceful protest and counter-protest took place on the Inverness High Street, with no reported arrests.